 We may increase our capital resources by obtaining long-term credit facilities or making public or private offerings of equity or debt securities, including classes of preferred stock, common stock and senior or subordinated notes to meet our liquidity requirements.
-As of the date hereof, we have "at-the-market" offering programs with 3,153 shares available under the Preferred C ATM Sales Agreement and 11,671 shares of common stock remain available under the Company's Equity Sales Agreement with B. Riley Securities, Inc. (formerly B. Riley FBR, Inc.) and BUCKLER, as sales agents (individually and collectively, the "Agents"), and ACM, pursuant to which the Company may offer and sell, over a period of time and from time to time, through one or more of the Agents, as the Company's agents, up to 6,550 of 7.00% Series C Cumulative Redeemable Preferred Stock (see Note 10 to the consolidated financial statements).
+As of the date hereof, we have "at-the-market" offering programs with 3,153 shares of 7.00% Series C Cumulative Redeemable Preferred Stock available under the Preferred C ATM Sales Agreement and 11,671 shares of common stock remain available under the Company's Equity 2023 Common stock ATM Sales Agreement.
+In accordance with B. Riley Securities, Inc. (formerly B. Riley FBR, Inc.) and BUCKLER, as sales agents (individually and collectively, the "Agents"), and ACM, pursuant to which the Company terms of these agreements, we may offer and sell shares of stock over a period of time and from time to time, through one or more of the Agents, with BUCKLER and other agents as the Company's sales agents up to 6,550 of 7.00% Series C Cumulative Redeemable Preferred Stock (see Note 10 to the consolidated financial statements).
 These liquidity requirements include maturing repurchase agreements, settling TBA Agency Security positions and potentially making net payments on our interest rate swap contracts, and in each case, continuing to meet ongoing margin requirements.
 Such financing will depend on market conditions for capital raises and for the investment of any proceeds and there can be no assurances that we will successfully obtain any such financing.